symfony/symfony-docs/components/serializer.rst

 .. image:: /_images/components/serializer/serializer_workflow.png

 As you can see in the picture above, an array is used as an intermediary between objects and serialized contents.
-This way, Encoders will only deal with turning specific **formats** into **arrays** and vice versa.
+This way, encoders will only deal with turning specific **formats** into **arrays** and vice versa.
 The same way, Normalizers will deal with turning specific **objects** into **arrays** and vice versa.